 Most people are familiar with the individual retirement account (IRA) and may have already set one up for themselves through their financial institution.
-But you’re an employer and you want to take care of your employees (good for you!) and want to set up an IRA that either you contribute to or both you and the employee contribute to, what do you need to do?

 First let’s go over the types of IRA’s that an employer can set up for their employee: